acharyaveena/catty-service/docs/api/foods.md

 # Foods resource

-The `foods` resource is the core of the MeowTrition API.
+The `foods` resource is the core of the **MeowTrition API** (part of the Catty service suite).
 It allows you to access a comprehensive database of cat food products.

 ---